carmen-timpau/BBO-Capstone-Project/experiments/week_11/strategy_discussion.md

 ----------------------------------------------------------------------------------------------------------------------

 For Function 1, Week 10's BBO ML pipeline predicted the tenth query which gave the following output: 1.7960297527814237e-10.
+This is highest output value within the whole dataset for this function, indicating that Week 10's BBO ML pipeline worked very well for this function and is moving towards a very favourable direction.
+This is also the very first time a higher output value than those already existing within the initial dataset for this function was obtained through a Bayesian Optimisation pipeline tested during the course of this project for this function specifically (which proved to be the most difficult one to maximise), therefore this represents a great success.

 For Function 2, Week 10's BBO ML pipeline predicted the tenth query which gave the following output: 0.5157367667960586.

 For Function 3, Week 10's BBO ML pipeline predicted the tenth query which gave the following output: -0.03175722788506985.